Integral points on the congruent number curve: Introduction

 If $x(R)\leq D$ then we can improve the bound to $\#\mathcal{Z}_D(R)\leq 4$. \begin{theorem}[Cosets with respect to points with very small $x$-coordinates] \leavevmode \begin{enumerate} \item $\mathcal{Z}_D(\mathcal O)=\varnothing$; \item $\mathcal{Z}_D((-D,0))=\{(-D,0)\}$ and $\mathcal{Z}_D((0,0))=\{(0,0)\}$; \item $\mathcal{Z}_D((D,0))$ contains $(D,0)$ and no more than one other pair $P,-P\in \E_D(\Z)$, given by $x(P)=(2v^2-1)D$, where $v+u\sqrt{D}$ is the fundamental solution of the equation $v^2-Du^2 = 1$; \item If $R\in \E_D(\Q)$ and $-D<x(R)<0$, then $\mathcal{Z}_D(R)$ contains at most one pair $P,-P\in \E_D(\Z)$, except for the sets

 \end{enumerate} \end{theorem}

-The sets considered in Theorem~\ref{thm:elliptic}~\eqref{case:infty}, \eqref{case:ntors} contains no non-trivial integral points, and the upper bounds obtained in \eqref{case:ptors}, \eqref{case:negative} are sharp.
+The sets considered in Theorem~\ref{thm:elliptic}~\eqref{case:infty},~\eqref{case:ntors} contains no non-trivial integral points, and the upper bounds obtained in~\eqref{case:ptors},~\eqref{case:negative} are sharp.
 Indeed, on the curve $\E_6(\Q)$ of rank $1$, the distinct cosets $\mathcal{Z}_6(R)$ of integral points are $\{(-6,0)\}$, $\{(0,0)\}$, as well as

-Ordering the curves $\E_D$ with increasing $D$, Heath-Brown \cite[Theorem~1]{HBSelmer} showed that the moments of the $2$-Selmer of $\E_D$ are bounded.
-Together with Theorem~\ref{thm:posint}, this implies that the average size of $\E_D(\Z)$ is bounded.
-The boundedness of the average of $\#\E_D(\Z)$ was first proved by Alpoge \cite{Alpoge}, but the upper bound was not explicitly evaluated.
+Ordering the curves $\E_D$ with increasing $D$, Heath-Brown~\cite[Theorem~1]{HBSelmer} showed that the moments of the $2$-Selmer of $\E_D$ are bounded.
+Together with~\eqref{eq:SHS}, this implies that the average size of $\E_D(\Z)$ is bounded.
+The boundedness of the average of $\#\E_D(\Z)$ was also proved by Alpoge~\cite{Alpoge}, but the upper bound was not explicitly evaluated.